In the moments right after an accident, you may be overwhelmed, upset, and even a little dazed.

 Here are ten major mistakes to look out for:

+The biggest reason to call the police is to exchange information.
 Police called to the scene of an accident typically work to find out how and why the incident occurred.
 They often create a record of facts by speaking with drivers and witnesses, issuing tickets, and writing an accident report.
+Tampa Police no longer write full crash reports every time either and this is not necessary, but the driver’s exchange of information is important.

 This kind of evidence could be essential to an injury case.
-Regardless of what other drivers say, it might be in your best interest to call the police.
+Regardless of what other drivers say, it might be in your best interest to call the police, but it is not necessary.
+You can just exchange contact information and insurance information.
+We recommend filing a claim with the at-fault insurance at the scene because sometimes the other side provides wrong or false information.

 Apologizing after an accident may seem like the right thing to do, but it could work against you.
 Comments that you make about the accident at the scene could be used later as evidence–so be cautious about your words.

-Anyone needing medical attention after an accident should be a priority.
+Pictures.
+Pictures.
+Pictures.
+Anyone needing medical attention after an accident should priority.
 After that, try to document on-site details of the accident, using your smartphone or camera.

 Some helpful evidence that you can collect yourself includes: